CSCfi/csc-user-guide/docs/computing/overview.md

 !!! warning "Important"
     The login nodes are not meant for long or heavy processes.

-### GPU usage policy
+### GPU nodes

-CSC policy is that V100 GPUs in Puhti-AI should only be used for the following workloads:
+Puhti-AI's V100 GPUs should only be used for the following workloads:

  * ML/AI workloads
  * Code development for porting codes GPUs
  * HPC applications benefitting greatly from GPUs, or even only supporting GPUs.
-This means that the code should perform at least 2x as good on one V100 GPU compared to one Puhti node.
+This means that the code should be at least **2x** as fast on one V100 GPU compared to one Puhti node.

-CSC policy is that A100 GPUs in Mahti-AI should only be used for the following workloads:
+Mahti-AI's A100 GPUs should only be used for the following workloads:

  * ML/AI workloads
  * Code development for porting codes GPUs
  * HPC applications that can use the new hardware features in A100 (tensor cores).
-This means that the code should perform at least 3x as good on one A100 GPU compared to one Mahti node.
+This means that the code should be at least **3x** as fast on one A100 GPU compared to one Mahti node.